Outlook, Saskatchewan: Sports

-The Outlook Recreation Complex has a skating rink, a 4-sheet curling rink, a 4-lane bowling alley and an indoor archery range.
+The Outlook Recreation Complex has a skating rink, a 4-sheet curling rink, a bowling alley, and an indoor archery range.
 Adjacent are five baseball diamonds.
-As of 2021, The Outlook Recreation Complex also offers a multi-sport court in the summer months, including Basketball, Pickleball, Shuffleboard, Volleyball, Badminton, Lacrosse, Floor Hockey, Tennis, and more by the use of painted lines on the Rink's Concrete pad.
+As of 2021, The Outlook Recreation Complex also offers a multi-sport court in the summer months, including basketball, pickleball, shuffleboard, volleyball, badminton, lacrosse, floor hockey, and tennis.

 The Jim Kook Arena in the Complex is home to many sports programs throughout the year, including the Outlook Minor Sports program.
 It is home to the Outlook Ice Hawks senior hockey team.

 The Outlook Stock Car Association maintains a stock car 1/3 mile high banked clay oval track.
 The track runs 10 or more races a season.

-Outlook is home to the MBBL fantasy baseball draft, which is famous for Pistol Pete singing “The Cover of the Rolling Stone” at The Matador.
+The Van Raay & Community Swimming Pool was opened in 2019 and provides a venue for swimming lessons, public swimming, and additional aquatic programs.
+On January 20, 2024, a pipe in the facility burst, causing widespread flooding and damage which led to the pool being closed for the 2024 season and prompted a change in the pool's winterization procedures.